dmikulicwr/logic-tutorial/README.md

 ([3 4])
 ```

-Note that <code>appendo</code> can infer it's inputs!

-This definition uses pattern matching - it can decrease the amount of boiler plate we have to write for many programs.

 <code>matche</code>

 TODO

 matche sugar: Wildcards

 matche sugar: List destructuring

 matche sugar: Combining wildcards and destructuring

 matche sugar: Implicit variables

 //Source: https://github.com/frenchy64/Logic-Starter/wiki